 After you have created your product(s), it's important to get it in front of as many people as possible.
 Visit department stores to discuss carrying your makeup, sell your product online, and consider hosting parties to get the word out about the makeup options you provide.
 Come up with several key selling points that will help encourage potential customers to buy your product and understand what sets your makeup apart from the many other options in the industry.
 Tell your background story and be upfront about why you chose to start the business.

 If you need help starting a makeup line, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.